mbbatukan/mbbatukan.github.io/mywebsite/source/index.rst

 Projects
 --------

-Data science and engineering projects that I am currently working on or have worked on in the past.
+Projects involving data science and engineering that I have worked on in the past or am presently working on.

 .. toctree::
     :maxdepth: 2